SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/best-practices-search.md

 ## Use parse anchor instead of parse regex for structured messages

 According to [Use fields extracts by FERs and avoid the where operator](#use-fields-extracted-by-fers-and-avoid-the-where-operator), it is best to use pre-extracted fields.
-If you need to parse a field that is not pre-extracted, use [parse anchor] (../../search-query-language/parse-operators/01-Parse-Predictable-Patterns-Using-an-Anchor.md).
-If you are dealing with unstructured messages that are more complex, leverage [parse regex] (../../search-query-language/parse-operators/02-Parse-Variable-Patterns-Using-Regex.md) and place it in a Field Extraction Rule.
+If you need to parse a field that is not pre-extracted, use [parse anchor](../../search-query-language/parse-operators/parse-predictable-patterns-using-an-anchor.md).
+If you are dealing with unstructured messages that are more complex, leverage [parse regex](../../search-query-language/parse-operators/parse-variable-patterns-using-regex.md) and place it in a Field Extraction Rule.

 ## When using parse regex avoid expensive tokens